ETS-Android3/fabflix-movie-web-database/README.md

     Deploying this application with Tomcat requires Maven which using
     ```mvn package```
     will create a war file which deploying in Tomcat webapps directory
-    will launch and run this web application
+    will launch and run this web application.

 - # JMeter TS/TJ Time Measurement Report